Why Come to Women At Woodstock?

 I met some of the most brilliant and loving women at WAW.
 We’ve kept in touch, inspired, supported and loved each other ever since.

 Women at Woodstock is more than an event, it’s a treasure.
 It’s powerful and empowering to be with women who love, want, share, think, do, care, motivate, inspire, hug, cry, write, read, and most importantly BE with and for each other.
-It’s worth being part of for any reason.
+It’s worth being part of.

 I’m not big on groups.
 And I’m terrible at small talk.
-But I LOVED spending a weekend with WAW.
-Maybe because the original gathering grew out of an emotional bottom and real friendships,the weekend felt honest and warm.
-I made some wonderful new friends, got a fabulous fresh look for my website, picked up tools and inspiration on how to step up my social media game as well as insights on how to take the next steps toward getting my pilot greenlighted.
+But I LOVED spending a weekend with WAW, which felt honest and warm.
+I made some wonderful new friends and learned how to step up my social media game and take steps toward getting my pilot greenlighted.
 And bravely!
-Like the goddess I am!
-OH yeah.

 I look at WAW as a group of wise women, women who have left behind the BS of false female competition.
 Instead we have learned to embrace each other by lifting each other up.